Journal of Biomedical Optics

 Dartmouth Digital Commons Citation

 Pogue, Brian W.Q.; Sheng, Chao; Benevides, Juan; Forcione, David; Puricelli, Bill; Nishioka, Norman S.; and Hasan, Tayyaba, "Protoporphyrin IX Fluorescence Photobleaching Increases with the Use of Fractionated Irradiation in the Esophagus" (2008).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3645.